 I went up and secure a spot along the railings anyway.
 It was a clear sunny day but it was so chilly.
 Glad I had on a windbreaker, a beanie, scarf, and gloves.
 Whale watching is a multi-million dollar industry here in San Juan Islands.
 There were several boats (of various sizes) scattered around the water near the lighthouse.
 My boat has about 40/50 passengers.
 2-2.5hrs is allotted for whale searching & watching.

-20 minutes into the waiting game, someone ohh’d and ahh’d.
+Twenty minutes into the waiting game, someone were making sounds of ohh’d and ahh’d.
 People pointing frantically at a splashes.
 And there about 50 meters away, we get some signs of the whale’s presence, a spray, a splash, fin, or part of its tail.
 The guide says the whale is resting because it stays in the same place.
 It went on for about an hour without us seeing more than a whale tail and finally our boat started to head back to Fridays Harbor.
 And then bout 200 meters (or more) the whale started to show off!
 The boat stopped (but didn’t go back) for us to enjoy the spectacle this whale was exhibiting.
 It was not an orca but humpback whale.
 The guide says it was the first time she saw one in 6 years that she had been a guide.
 Whatever right?
 It was amazing.
 It flipped out of the water more than 10 times and was still on it when we finally left.

 This is the first time in my trip that my DSLR camera was worth its weight in gold.